 - Limit the number of password attempts: To limit the number of attempts to insert a password simply implies protection against any kind of destruction from a denial of service attack.

 - Set the RDP for maximum encryption: RDP always tries to attain the maximum level of encryption.
 You yourself can set the RDP encryption level.
 Follow these steps:

 - First, open the group policy editor,

 - Then navigate to this path - Computer configuration, Administrative template, Windows Components, Remote Desktop Services, Remote Desktop Session Host, Security,

 - Set client connection encryption level, Enabled, and in the end, High Level.

 - Make sure you do not allow open RDP connections on the Internet: To establish an open network connection on the internet is full of risks.
 You should not take this chance.
 For your security, set up a VPN or Virtual Private Network.
 You can also use a Remote desktop gateway to build a rather secure tunnel for the respective local network.

-With this, we have reached the end of this article.
+With this article, we have reached completely to understand how to enable RDP on windows and How to use RDP on Windows and macOS.
 We hope that all your ambiguities related to the usage of RDP are clear now.
-Keep practicing, keep learning!
 If you have any troubles setting up or connecting to an RDP connection, please leave a comment in the comment section below.